-Ladder play is coming to Pictona beginning November 15, 2021
+Ladder play is coming back to Pictona this Fall!

 What’s ladder play?
 Teams (doubles partners) are randomly listed from top to bottom, like the rungs on a ladder.
 The goal is to climb to the top of the ladder and retain that position.
 A team may challenge the two teams immediately above it.
 If the challenger wins a 2-out-of-3 (play to 11 win by 2) match it swaps places with the defeated team.
 A team can then challenge further up the ladder working to ascend to the top.

 Pictona will offer the following ladders with registration of a minimum of 5 teams per ladder and an unlimited maximum number of teams.
 Each team is responsible for assessing its combined skill level.
 To review what the ratings mean go to https://pictona.org/play/skill-ratings/.
 The more accurately you can assess your skill level the more even the competition will be and the more fun everyone will have in the ladder.

 Men’s 4.0 to 4.5+

 Women’s 3.0 to 3.49

 Women’s 4.0 to 4.5+

 Register for the Pictona Ladder Play by completing a Ladder Registration Form which is available at the Welcome Desk.
 Complete the form and return to the Welcome Desk.
 There is no fee to enter a ladder.
 You may enter any gender-appropriate ladder in each division – Men’s, Mixed, Women’s, Singles.
 Separate registrations are required for each ladder you enter.

 Each ladder will extend from November 2022 to February 2023.